 Wow, am I really 70 years old?
 Who woulda thought.
-The hour glass is emptying fast now, so I better not take anything for granite going forward.
+The hour glass is really emptying out fast now.

 Seriously though, not one of my doctors thought I would live this long.
 In fact, many of them thought Id never reach my 50’s.
 Personally, I never really thought much about it.
 Perhaps that’s why Im still around?
 Considering everything I’ve been through, I think I look pretty good for my physical age and am getting along just fine.
 I don’t always “feel” so good, but who does?
 Anyway, enough of this I’m getting old stuff.
 Time to get on with whatever is next.